TonghanWang/tonghanwang.github.io/src/data/projects/project-4.md

     content: "
         <p>A human central nervous system decreases the control complexity by producing a small number of electrical signals and activating muscles in groups.
 We achieve this in robots.
 [NeurIPS 2022] </p>
         <p>&nbsp; </p>
-        <p>The following figure: synergy structure evolution enabled by our method.
+        <p>The following figure shows the synergy structure evolution enabled by our method.
 Phases are divided according to
 changes in synergy clusters.
 Synergy clusters are masked with colored shapes.</p>
     "
     button: